berkmancenter/lumendatabase/README.md

   * logs to `log/bullet.log`
 * [oink](https://github.com/noahd1/oink)
   * memory usage, allocations
-  * more specific than Skylight as to which objects are being created where
   * runs in dev by default; can run anywhere by setting `ENV[LUMEN_USE_OINK]` (ok to run in production)
   * logs to `log/oink.log`